 I waited outside in my non air-conditioned car to see if Armstrong came out and if I could read on his face how it had gone.
-I did not have long to wait, an hour later he came out with a big sappy smile on his face, I even overheard him on his phone talking to his lawyer telling hm to put the plan into effect.
+I did not have long to wait, as an hour later he came out with a big sappy smile on his face.
+I even overheard him on his phone talking to his lawyer telling him to put the plan into effect.

-A month later I got my bill returned from Mrs. Armstrong for the third time, I knew she was never going to pay me.
-I did get some satisfaction on the case, I rode a Disney bus later that week and I had the happiest bus driver on property, a former stockbroker, now with a simple name tag that said, Charlie.
+A month later I got my bill returned from Mrs. Armstrong for the third time.
+I knew she was never going to pay me.
+I did get some satisfaction on the case though; I rode a Disney bus later that week and I had the happiest bus driver on property, a former stockbroker, now with a simple name tag that said, ‘Charlie’.

 Other Miles Mitchell Mysteries: